 - Speakers: Michael Florio (Independent Consultant and Former CPUC Commissioner), Siva Gunda (CEC Commissioner), Anna McKenna (CAISO), and Stefanie Tanenhaus (East Bay Community Energy)

 - Moderator: Jennifer Chamberlin (CPower)

 Session 3: May 20th – Aligning Climate Policy with Social Justice

-- As California continues its relentless pursuit of carbon reduction policies, one important topic that to this point hasn’t received a lot of attention is the extent to which social justice and racial equity factors are considered during the design and implementation of these policies.
+- As California continues its relentless pursuit of carbon reduction policies, one important topic that deserves more widespread attention is the extent to which social justice and racial equity factors are considered during the design and implementation of these policies.
 As California begins to recover from the ravaging effects of the COVID pandemic on the clean energy workforce, more attention needs to be paid to how we align these important climate policies with the people who are most affected by global climate change.
 Oftentimes people of color are left on the sidelines as states and localities pursue aggressive carbon reduction programs and initiatives.
-The purpose of this panel is to explore how climate policies can be better aligned with priorities of racial equity and social justice.
+The purpose of this panel was to explore how climate policies can be better aligned with priorities of racial equity and social justice.

-- Speakers: Paula Glover (Alliance to Save Energy), Jody London (Contra Costa County), Representative from California State Government invited
+- Speakers: Paula Glover (Alliance to Save Energy), Jody London (Contra Costa County), and Julia Hatton (Rising Sun)

 - Moderator: Pat Watts (FCI Management)